twirphp/twirp/docs/getting-started/usage.rst

 This page contains a full example about using TwirPHP on both server and client side.
 Much of it is based on the `original usage example <https://twitchtv.github.io/twirp/docs/example.html>`_, so you might want to check that out as well.
-The complete example is available under the `examples <https://github.com/twirphp/twirp/tree/master/example>`_ directory of the project git repository.
+The complete example is available under the `example <https://github.com/twirphp/twirp/tree/master/example>`_ directory of the project's git repository.

 Before moving forward, make sure to check the :doc:`installation` guide as well.

 .. contents::
     :local:

 Write a Protobuf service definition
 -----------------------------------

 Write a protobuf definition for your messages and your service and put it in ``proto/service.proto``.
-The following example is taken from the `original usage example <https://twitchtv.github.io/twirp/docs/example.html#write-a-protobuf-service-definition>`_.
+The following example is taken from the `original Twirp documentation <https://twitchtv.github.io/twirp/docs/example.html#write-a-protobuf-service-definition>`_.

 .. code-block:: protobuf